pingidentity/terraform-provider-davinci/docs/resources/flow.md

 ### Required

 - `environment_id` (String) The ID of the PingOne environment to import the DaVinci flow to.
 Must be a valid PingOne resource ID.
 This field is immutable and will trigger a replace plan if changed.
-- `flow_json` (String, Sensitive) The DaVinci Flow export in raw json format.
+- `flow_json` (String, Sensitive) The DaVinci Flow to import, in raw JSON format.
+Should be a JSON file that has been exported from a source DaVinci environment.
 Must be a valid JSON string.

 ### Optional